TheJgGod/TenderScraper/README.md

 9. The counter value is then saved and the next web page is opened
 10. Then steps 3 to 8 are repeated until the response code != 200 or the “Sorry, something went wrong” text is found

-How to run it locally
+__How to run it locally:__
-First create a virtual environment using python version 3.10 Install the necessary modules from the requirements.txt file The pelita counter must contain a valid number and the tendertext must be present Since you won’t be able to use github secrets you must replace the SenderOfMail, ReceiverOfMail, PassOfSender assignment to the actual values you wish to use.
+1. First create a virtual environment using python version 3.10
+2. Install the necessary modules from the requirements.txt file
+3. The pelita counter must contain a valid number and the tendertext must be present
+4. Since you won’t be able to use github secrets you must replace the SenderOfMail, ReceiverOfMail, PassOfSender assignment to the actual values you wish to use.
-Recommended to use an app password for the PassOfSender which has limited access to the email account in case the password is leaked.
+5. Recommended to use an app password for the PassOfSender which has limited access to the email account in case the password is leaked.

 Setup (github)
 The modules must be installed in the specific versions specified by the requirements document